Tomas-Tamantini/bookshelf/README.md

 # bookshelf

 An API to manage your favorite books.
-This is the final project for the [FastAPI do Zero](https://fastapidozero.dunossauro.com/) course (see the project requirements [here](https://fastapidozero.dunossauro.com/14/#o-projeto)).
+This is the final project for the awesome [FastAPI do Zero](https://fastapidozero.dunossauro.com/) course (see the project requirements [here](https://fastapidozero.dunossauro.com/14/#o-projeto)).

+See the frontend application [here](https://github.com/Tomas-Tamantini/bookshelf-frontend).

 ## How to run the project